jwells131313/goethe/README.md

 }
 ```

-You can also use a method that takes arguments with goethe.
-For this
+You can also use the Go function for a method that takes arguments.
+The following
-use the GoWithArgs method as in the following example:
+example passes the parameters into the function.

 ```go
 package foo